The blood vessels on the retina's surface can

 have no conscious awareness of any movements in her environment.

-Crossing the street, for example, was very dangerous
+Crossing the street, for example, was very dangerous for

-for her, because a car that she had last seen "stopped"
+her, because a car that she had last seen "stopped"

-a good distance away might suddenly appear right on top
+a good distance away might suddenly appear right on top of

-water could be almost as big a problem.
-Since she saw the
+could be almost as big a problem.
+Since she saw the water

-saw a puddle of water on the table.
+a puddle of water on the table.

-Following the groundbreaking
+Following the groundbreaking studies

-in 1982, scientists distinguished two major pathways for
+distinguished two major pathways for the cortical processing of

-the cortical processing of visual information: the ventral
+visual information: the ventral visual pathway, for identifying

-visual pathway, for determining their position in space.
+objects, and the dorsal visual pathway, for determining their position

-about this dichotomy.
+questions about this dichotomy.
 Some of these studies have involved

 making selective lesions in each of these pathways in monkeys.

-Others have involved observing humans who had suffered
+Others have involved observing humans who had suffered brain injuries

 Today it is believed that the main function of the dorsal visual pathway is

-to guide in real time the actions that we direct at objects in
+to guide in real time the actions that we direct at objects

-the visual world.
+in the visual world.
 Most of the processing done by this pathway

 is believed to be unconscious.
 The dorsal pathway could thus